ahmed-alhindawi/robust-gaze-scene-intersection/README.md

 The code is split into two parts, a node to run inside ROS1 and another standalone version.

 ### ROS node
-The [ros][./ros] directory contains a ROS package for real-time inference of gaze-cue/gaze-scene intersection while the [standalone](./standalone) provides the same code without ROS.
+The [ros][./ros] directory contains a ROS package for real-time inference of gaze-cue/gaze-scene intersection.

 ## Architecture